mitdbg/palimpzest/README.md

 ## Python Demo

-Below are simple instructions to run pz on a test data set of enron emails that is included with the system:
+Below are simple instructions to run pz on a test data set of enron emails that is included with the system, assuming you have installed the pz tools via pip instal . as above:

 - Set the system environment variables `PZ_DIR`.
 This is the root directory for the Palimpzest system.

-- Add the pz tool to your path (it is in the tools directory).

-`export PATH=$PATH:$PZ_DIR/tools/`

-- Initialize the configuration by running `pz --init`.
-You can also run pz via a command like `python3 tools/pz --int`.
+- Initialize the configuration by running `pz --init`

 - Add a the enron data set with: